PaigeEmanuelle/hcinnovate/code/README.md

 To start working on a project, you can immediately begin adding blocks to the workspace by looking through the block menu When you find a block you would like to add to you project, drag and drop it into the workspace

-To use our customized graphing functionality, first upload a csv file in the upload window.
+To use our customized graphing functionality, first upload the provided csv file(test.csv).
 Then combine the generated data blocks to the create scatterplot block to make your graph appear in the visual output window.

 For more information on how to graph or manipulate blocks in general, visit our wiki at: https://github.com/PaigeEmanuelle/hcinnovate/wiki